facebook/relay/website/graphql/Connections.md

 ### Cursor

 An "Edge Type" must contain a field called `cursor`.
-This field must return either a String or a Non-Null wrapper around a String.
+This field must return either a type that serializes as a String; this may be a String, a Non-Null wrapper around a String, or a custom scalar that serializes as a String.

+Whatever type this field returns will be referred to as the *cursor type* in the rest of this spec.

 The result of this field is considered opaque by Relay, but will be passed back to the server as described in the "Arguments" section below.